Azure Command Line Interface (CLI)

 - Commands For instance,

-creates a new resource groupaz deployment group create
+az group createcreates a new resource groupaz deployment group createdeploys resources using ARM templates.

 Configuring Azure networking